 Arizona Public Media highlights the grassroots community activism of our long time collaborator Terrol Dew Johnson.

 “Terrol Dew Johnson is a complex figure living in multiple intersecting realities.
 He is perhaps most well known for his grassroots community activism with the group Tohono O’odham Community Action, which he helped found over 20 years ago.
 Johnson is also an accomplished artist with work in the permanent collections of Museum of Modern Art in New York, the Heard and the Smithsonian.
-This story catches up with Johnson in October 2016 after returning from Standing Rock as he prepares for a new exhibition with architecture and design firm, Aranda/Lasch for the Museum of Contemporary art in Tucson.”
+This story catches up with Johnson in October 2016 after returning from Standing Rock as he prepares for a new exhibition with design firm, Aranda/Lasch for the Museum of Contemporary art in Tucson.”

 Aranda\Lasch’s Shingling work made in support of More Trees.
 The Tsumiki Blocks are designed by Kengo Kuma.
 The More Trees project is conceived by Ryuichi Sakamoto to encourage sustainable forest regeneration.